diy/intercom.js/README.md

 ### Filtering Messages

 There could be some cases where you want fine control over what is or isn't read from / sent to the socket.
-The `transmit` and `receive` options also accept callbacks that are invoked for each message to determine if it should be emitted.
+The `send` and `receive` options also accept callbacks that are invoked for each message to determine if it should be emitted.
 Returning `false` from either of these will cause the message to be ignored.

 ```javascript
 intercom.bind(socket, {